This page shows how to create an Ice client application with Ruby.

 stringToProxyis of type

-Ice::ObjectPrx, which is at the root of the inheritance tree for interfaces and classes.
+Ice::ObjectPrx, which is at the root of the inheritance tree for interfaces.
 But to actually talk to our printer, we need a proxy for a

 Demo::Printerinterface, not an